FAQ

 Do you employ registered nurses, licensed practical nurses, certified nurse assistants and home health aides?

 We have no nursing or home health aide positions in our company because we do not perform medical services.
-However, it does so happen that some of our companion caregivers have these qualifications in their background.
+However, it does so happen that some of our companion caregivers have these qualifications in their background and we view these qualifications as positive.

 What training do caregivers receive at your company?

-Each new applicant must complete a pre-employment orientation program that covers care giving practices, Alzheimer’s and dementia care, safety, and company policies.
-We also have mandatory quarterly training sessions for our caregivers that further develop our caregivers’ skills in caring for clients with Alzheimer’s Disease and other forms of dementia.
-Additionally, we provide caregivers with on-the-job coaching.
+Each new applicant must complete a pre-employment half day training program that covers care giving practices, Alzheimer’s and dementia care, safety, and company policies.
+Both before and after orientation, we have mandatory web-based training modules that further develop our caregivers’ skills.
+We hold periodic mandatory in-person training in our office on topics like fall prevention, handling difficult behaviors, etc. Additionally, we provide caregivers with on-the-job training and coaching.

-If a caregiver is injured in my home does your insurance cover it?
+If a caregiver is injured in my home do you have insurance for that?

 Yes.
-We have workers compensation insurance to cover employee injuries while ‘on the job’.
+We have workers compensation insurance to cover employee injuries while ‘on the job’ in clients’ homes or elsewhere.

 Getting Started